Imsurajkr/ILovePod/index.md

 ## Hola Mundo
 ### Welcome to My kubernetes Jouney

-I am a DevOps engineer at Fiftyfivetech.\n
+I am a DevOps engineer at Fiftyfivetech.<br />
 I will share deep dive knowledge of kubernetes which I learned from various sources.

 ### Let's start contanirezed app deployment in real world.

-What happens in the real time scenerio is a developer writes a code attach a docker file.
+What happens in the real time scenerio is a developer writes a code attach a docker file.<br />
 Build a image and deploy it to anywhere where the docker is installed such as
 1. DE[ Docker Engine ] running in a server.
 2. DE[ Docker Engine ] running in a Pc.